taufiquehassan/ProjectManagement/Section8_IntegrationManagement.md

 * The **project management plan** contains the change management plan.
 Once a **change request** has been approved in the perform integrated change control process, the project manager will then execute the change in the **direct and manage project work process**
 * Once a **Change  request** has been approved or rejected the project manager should update the *change log* to reflect the status of the change.
+* Once a deliverable has been accepted, the project manager should then conduct the **close project or phase** process.
+* **Explicit knowledge** is gained from words, pictures, and numbers, such as reading books. **Tacit** is generally from beliefs, insights, and experiences.
+* The first step in managing any issues on a project is to add it to the **issue log**.
+From there, the PM can get a **change request** to either change the vendor or add more time to the project.
+Once a change request has been approved, then the PM can update the **project management plan**.
+* **The work performance data** will describe what is happening to the deliverable as it is being done.
+* The **project charter** is used to authorize a project.
+* The **project management plan** and **stakeholder register** come after the charter is created.
+* The **business documents* are an input to create project charters.
+* The **change management plan** is a part of the **project management plan** that will describes how to manage changes on a project.
+That includes getting them requested, assessed, approved, or rejected.
+* Once new knowledge has been acquired, the project manager should update the **lesson learned register**.
+* You should never stop work on a project without first understanding the impact of a change on a project.
+Never take action without first reviewing and assessing your information.
+* The **final report** is an output of the close project or phase process that will document what happened on the project.
+* **Trend analysis** is used to analyze when a trend might be forming and where it’s going. **Variance analysis** is only used to find a variance, not to predict it.